Mayank-Sharma-27/LLMLearning/README.md

 - **`1`** in `sum(1)` means summing across columns (getting a result per row).

 ### Training Loss
 We now calculate the training loss of the function to know how good our model is.
 Likelihood is the probability of the entire dataset of entire model.
-Since the product of the probability was very low so for convenience we work with log likelihood.
+Since the product of the probability was very low so for convenience we work with log likelihood. **

-We also did Normalization of model, Normalization is **a data pre-processing tool used to bring the numerical data to a common scale without distorting its shape**

 We changed this:
 ```